ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/ListMap.rst.txt

 In this example we're using a linked list, but we could equally well have used a dynamic array list.
-The only thing we have to think about is that we add new pairs at the right location (beginning or end of the list) -- because linked lists prefer adding at the front, while array lists rather add to the back of the list.
+The only thing we have to think about is to add new pairs at the right location (beginning or end of the list) -- because linked lists prefer adding at the front, while array lists rather add to the back of the list.